troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Prefer artwork with a width no larger than _n_.
 If no artwork exists at that size then larger artwork may be used.
 An example is "--artwork-max-width-720".
 * --channel-regex=regex and ---channel-exclude-regex=regex
 When outputting xmltv file, only output details for channels matching/not matching the _regex_.
 This allows the user to run the grabber multiple times and output extra days for important channels.
+See also --channel-short-days-regex.
+* --channel-short-days=n and --channel-short-days-exclude-regex=s
+For channels matching the channel-short-days-exclude-regex, only the full programme guide, for other channels, output only the "--channel-short-days" worth of days.
+This allows you to use --days for "good" channels and "--channel-short-days" for channels that are not interesting, thus saving memory on PVRs and clients.
+Note that it is an "exclude" regex since it's likely you know the channels that are interesting and all the other channels are then marked as boring.
+For example: --channel-short-days=3 --channel-short-days-exclude-regex="BBC|Movie|PBS"
 * --no-download
 Do not download the schedule, use database cache only.
 * --no-prune